COPRS/production-common/metadata-catalog-worker/README.md

 ------------------------------------------------ | -------------
 elasticsearch.host                               | Host of Elasticsearch cluster
 elasticsearch.port                               | Port of Elasticsearch cluster
-elasticsearch.index-type                         | Elasticsearch index type used for metadata elasticsearch.connect-timeout-ms                 | Timeout in milliseconds of connection to the cluster elasticsearch.socket-timeout-ms                  | Timeout in milliseconds of the socket to the cluster elasticsearch.max-retry-timeout-ms               | Timeout in milliseconds of connection to the cluster file.file-with-manifest-ext                      | Extension of the SAFE files file.manifest-filename                           | Name of the manifest (with extension) file.mqi.host-uri                                | the host and port for querying MQI server
+elasticsearch.connect-timeout-ms                 | Timeout in milliseconds of connection to the cluster elasticsearch.socket-timeout-ms                  | Timeout in milliseconds of the socket to the cluster file.file-with-manifest-ext                      | Extension of the SAFE files file.manifest-filename                           | Name of the manifest (with extension) file.mqi.host-uri                                | the host and port for querying MQI server